 The mission of the UVA Department of Ophthalmology Optometry Residency Program is to provide advanced clinical training in the diagnosis and management of ocular disease and to improve competency in fitting contact lenses.
 The program will teach skills in co-management with ophthalmic and other medical specialties, and the resident will have the opportunity to participate in a range of didactic activities.
 Through patient exposure, experience, and mentoring, the program will increase competency in clinical decision-making.

 The UVA Optometry Residency program is affiliated with the Indiana University School of Optometry and is accredited by the Accreditation Council on Optometric Education (ACOE).
 The program will advance the resident’s knowledge in systemic-based eye care.
 The resident will primarily work under the Residency Program Coordinator.
 Daily, the resident will have an opportunity to see patients with a variety of systemic conditions such as diabetes, hypertension, lupus, Sjogren’s, HIV, and MS. The resident will be challenged to diagnose patients presenting with ocular disease and will be responsible for making appropriate clinical decisions and referrals.
 Communication with other specialties within the Department and the Health System is expected.
-Other responsibilities will include participation in contact lens care.
+Strong focus is placed on contact lens care.
 The resident will be exposed to patients with simple refractive error, presbyopia, malignant myopia, and anisometropia.
-The resident will also work in our Specialty Contact Lens Clinic and treat keratoconus, pellicud marginal degeneration, post refractive ectasia, and corneal graphs.
+The resident will also work in our Specialty Contact Lens Clinic and treat keratoconus, pellicud marginal degeneration, post refractive ectasia, and corneal grafts.

-The resident will be expected to attend Grand Rounds, Department lectures, and other educational events.
-The resident will also have the opportunity to observe surgery in the surgical divisions of the Department.
+The resident will be expected to attend Grand Rounds, department lectures, and other educational events.
+The resident will also have the opportunity to observe surgery in the surgical divisions of the department.
 The resident will be responsible for one scholarly activity each quarter.
-Together with the director, the resident will provide guidance and leadership to an optometry intern.
+Together with the Residency Program Coordinator, the resident will provide guidance and leadership to an optometry intern.

 - Health Coverage